HappyRhino/example/README.md

-example
+Example: Todo Application
 =======

-Example application using HappyRhino
+Todo example application build using HappyRhino.

+You can see the result at: http://happyrhino.github.io/example/